-According to the first paragraph, the acceptance period for the offer is to be no shorter than three weeks (or, in respect of offers covered by Part IV, four weeks) and no longer than 10 weeks.
-The acceptance period may commence until the offer document has been published.
+According to the first paragraph, the acceptance period for the offer is to be no shorter than three weeks (or, in respect of offers covered by Part III, four weeks) and no longer than 10 weeks.
+The acceptance period may commence until the offer document has been published in the manner specified in the Swedish Financial Instruments Trading Act.
 The rule does not stipulate a deadline by which the acceptance period must commence.
 In keeping with the principle stated in the Introduction that an offer may not prevent the company from conducting its operations for a period that is longer than is reasonable, the acceptance period should usually commence close to publication of the offer document, but the circumstances in a specific case may be such that it is justifiable for the acceptance period to commence at a later date.